 Acolytes of this movement, like Doug Wilson, should never be given a hand in fellowship, a platform to speak, or any kind of public attention, unless he is being called to repent.
-Yes, it is true, almost 3 years ago, Wilson wrote an article titled, “Federal Vision No Mas.”
+Yes, it is true, almost three years ago, Wilson wrote an article titled, “Federal Vision No Mas.”
 But this does not exonerate him for being affiliated with the FV movement.
-Wilson did not repent for being one of the leading bastions of the FV movement and he never denounced FV as heresy, but instead said, “I would still want affirm everything I signed off on in the Federal Vision statement...”
-Wilson’s article “Federal Vision No Mas” was only an attempt to lose the label, “Federal Vision.”
-Consider his own words: “...but I think continuing to use federal vision as a label for any part of what we are trying to do here is only confusing things.”
+Wilson did not repent for being one of the leading bastions of the FV movement and he never denounced FV as heresy, but instead said, “I would still want to affirm everything I signed off on in the Federal Vision statement...”
+Wilson’s article, “Federal Vision No Mas” was only an attempt to lose the label “Federal Vision.”
+Consider his own words: “...but I think continuing to use Federal Vision as a label for any part of what we are trying to do here is only confusing things.”